 A piece of sperm whale skin with giant squid sucker scars

-Giant Squid are among the world’s largest molluscs and heaviest invertebrates which can weigh up to half a tonne.
-Giant Squid eyes are amongst the largest in the Animal Kingdom and can reach a diameter of approximately 30cm.
+The Giant Squid is among the world’s largest molluscs and heaviest invertebrates which can weigh up to half a tonne.
+Giant Squid eyes are among the largest in the Animal Kingdom and can reach a diameter of about 30cm.

 An illustration depicting a giant squid from the original edition of Twenty Thousand Leagues Under the Sea